 This Strawberry Sorbet is easy to make and uses only a few ingredients.
-It's dairy-free, low-carb, and most of all delicious!
+It's dairy-free, low-carb, and, most of all, delicious!

 During the warmer spring and summer months, you'll see our daughters eating all the berries they can find.
-Our oldest can eat an entire container of strawberries in one sitting if we would let her.
+Our oldest can eat an entire container of strawberries in one sitting if we let her.
 The last time we went berry picking, I had to tell them to charge me more than they were going to because I was pretty sure she ate a few pounds of them before we even left the fields, haha.

 Anytime I make something out of strawberries, she loves it.
 So naturally, I tend to make more when I have them in season.
 It makes the berries last a little bit longer before they are eaten.
 At least that's what I tell myself, so I don't question where all the berries had gone that I just bought hours before.

 What is Sorbet?